 - You do not need an MFA to be a writer.
 (But if you want one, by all means, get one!)

 I consider lifelong learning a kind of do-it-yourself MFA.
+(If you’re interested in furthering your education, check out the online courses that I teach.)

 There are a million books out there that purport to tell you how to be a successful self publisher.
 Don’t fall for ones promising you’ll make millions off the bat.
 These are the ones I would advise anyone thinking of self publishing to read.